planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ## Staging

-A Scene is an imaginary slice of time and space holding in-game events, such as arguments, discoveries, or unexpected encounters.
-This section describes the background parts of a Scene that help everything else work, such as time, space, and player spotlight.
+A ***Scene*** is an imaginary slice of time and space for holding in-game events, such as a tense negotiation with suspicious police or a frantic chase through the jungle.
+They are tools to help organize play while retaining enough flexibility for the table to express their own style.
+This section describes the background parts of a Scene helping everything else run smoothly, such as time, space, and player spotlight.

 ### Time

-The amount of time a given scene takes in the game world is flexible and depends on what ***Actions*** (p.40) the Players and Guide are using.
+The amount of time a given scene takes in the game world is flexible and depends on what ***Actions*** the Players and Guide are using.
 Fast-paced feats like fighting and sneaking only take seconds or minutes.
 Lengthy events like traveling and recovery can take days or weeks in-game.
 To the players themselves, most Actions should take about the same amount of time to resolve, barring disagreements.

-For the most part, this game uses real-world time measurements like days, weeks, months, etc. A notable exception is ***Rounds***.
-These are about six seconds long and come in handy for fast-paced combat Scenes after Initiative (p.38) comes into play.
+This game uses real-world time measurements like days, weeks, months, etc. A notable exception is ***Rounds***.
+These are about six seconds long and come in handy for fast-paced combat Scenes after Initiative comes into play.

 Less formal means of measuring time can include ***Session***; the entire real-life game day, or ***Campaign***; a series of Sessions.
 Don't get too hung up on time unless there is something urgent creating pressure.